Jump to

 Taylor welcomes over 2,000 alumni, parents, family members, and friends for Homecoming and Family Weekend.

-A record number of nine students win singing awards in the Indiana District Auditions for the National Association of Teachers of Singing.
+A record 13 Taylor students win awards at the National Association of Teachers of Singing competition.

-Six students from Taylor are offered prestigious and highly sought-after Orr Fellowships.
+Seven Taylor students are offered prestigious Orr Fellowships.

 Silent Night fills Odle Arena with national coverage from ESPN, CBS, and local channels.

-405 members of the Class of 2025 graduate during Commencement in the KSAC.
+Five hundred and two members of the Class of 2026 graduate during Commencement.

 Hallmarks of a Taylor Graduate